BETA · Family Court Toolbox is in active development. All features are free during beta — no payment required.

 A note from the founder

 My name is Jared Persaud.
+I'm a family law lawyer in Ontario.

 In 2006, I wrote a thesis paper on the Integrated Justice Project — the Ontario government's early attempt to modernize the courts.
-I interviewed court operations managers, judges, and even the Regional Senior Justice to understand why it never delivered on its promise.
+I interviewed court operations managers, judges, and the Regional Senior Justice to understand why it never delivered on its promise.
 Good intentions, good people, but the technology never caught up to the work that lawyers and judges actually do.
 That stayed with me.

 I've been interested in computers and writing software for as long as I can remember.
 After law school, I built my practice around two things: domestic violence law and access to justice for the most vulnerable people in our system.

 For over fifteen years I've sat on Legal Aid Ontario's domestic violence panel.
 I've worked with four women's shelters.
 I serve as duty counsel at 361 University Avenue, 47 Sheppard Avenue East, 50 Eagle Street West (Newmarket), and 311 Jarvis Street courthouses.
 I'm in court three to five days a week.
-I know a thing or two about vulnerable clients.

 The team behind FCT